Digital sequence information (DSI)

 At present, therefore, there is almost no benefit-sharing from the use of DSI.
 Sequences in the databases may be freely downloaded and used in any research.
 Some countries, for example Brazil, however, has chosen to include DSI in its access legislation, and thus PIC and MAT from these countries can also regulate whether DSI produced in one research project may later be used in other research.

-Biodiversity-rich middle-income and developing countries have experienced the lack of benefit-sharing as unfair and have argued in international forums that the current system enables the exploitation of their biological resources without them receiving anything in return.
-International negotiations are therefore underway, including under the Convention on Biological Diversity, to develop a benefit-sharing mechanism for DSI.
-Benefit-sharing negotiations from the use of DSI are also being conducted within the framework of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) and in connection with the WHO Pandemic Treaty, which is currently being negotiated.
+Negotiation about benefit-sharing from the use of DSI are also being conducted within the framework of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) and in connection with the WHO Pandemic Treaty, which is currently being negotiated.
 The recently developed BBNJ (Agreement on Biodiversity Beyond National Jurisdiction) also has its own agreed benefit-sharing mechanism for DSI.
-The BBNJ must be ratified by a certain number of countries before it can enter into force.

 At present, there is neither Swedish nor EU legislation on benefit-sharing from the use of DSI.
 This means that neither Swedish nor EU authorities supervise the use of DSI.

-In some cases, DSI may still be covered by PIC and MAT from the provider country of the physical genetic resource – either because the DSI has been included in the permits and agreements that you received or entered into when you acquired your genetic resource, or because the sequences that you download from databases are already subject to requirements and restrictions in the PIC and MAT of the original user.
-In these cases, however, it is the supplier country's authorities, not Swedish authorities, that supervise the use of DSI.
+In some cases, DSI may still be covered by PIC and MAT from the provider country of the physical genetic resource – either because the DSI has been included in the permits and agreements that you received or entered into when you acquired your genetic resource, or because the sequences that you downloaded from databases are already subject to requirements and restrictions in the PIC and MAT of the original user.
+In these cases, however, it is the provider country's authorities, not Swedish authorities, that supervise the use of DSI.